JenniferBarstow/rides-api/README.md

 ### Database Information
 - Rides start out not being associated with a Ride.
 If given more time, I would add the functionality for a driver to "pick" or "add" rides to their queue.
 You do, however, have the abililty to associate a Ride with a Driver in the Rails console by adding the associated `driver_id` value to an instance of a Ride.

+### Future Considerations
+- I would dry up any duplication in the RideCalculator, add a RideSerializer, add ability and enpoint for a driver to select a ride and one for them to view their selected/scheduled upcoming rides.
+I would also add additional error handling and see if the need for Sidekiq was needed for anything intensive that I could delegate to background jobs.
+Authentication would obviously be added if this were a real service.
+The main focus was on scoring the rides propery in Ride Calculator and reducing extra/duplicate calls in the Directions service.